 There is no simple way to answer this question.
 Like any legal process, a legal separation has certain fee and costs attached.
 The costs will be same as those of a divorce.
 In case you get a legal separation and later want a divorce, then you might have to incur extra costs.

+The cost of legal separation varies.
 Certain costs such as court fees are fixed while others such as legal fees depend on your lawyer.

 In India, seeking a junior lawyer can put the separation cost at around Rs.
 50,000, while employing a senior lawyer would escalate the costs to Rs.
 200,000 or more.